Reddit and Elon Musk are sending GameStop to the moon. Soon, it'll crash

-Many of today's young adults spent their youths in GameStop stores, lining up for new releases and buying and selling used video games.
-Now some of these gamers are making a fortune buying the company's stock and cheerleading their friends on Reddit to buy more of it too.
+Many of today's young adults spent their youth in GameStop stores, lining up for new consoles, as well as buying and selling used video games.
+Now some of those people are making a fortune buying the company's stock and cheerleading their friends on Reddit to buy more of it too.

 Over the past week, the finance world watched in shock as GameStop stock rose to unthinkable levels.
-On Tuesday evening, it hovered around $224 per share, up more than 6,000% -- that's not a typo -- from historic lows of around $3.30 per share in the summer of 2019.
+On Wednesday afternoon, the stock hovered around $325 per share, up from from historic lows of around $3.30 per share in the summer of 2019.
 Even Elon Musk tweeted about it, pointing his 43 million followers to a link of the Reddit community investing in GameStop.

+Read more: GameStop's stock spike fueled by slang from Reddit's WallStreetBets community.
+Here's what it means

 "We're seeing a phenomenon that I have never seen," Jim Cramer, a Wall Street commentator on CNBC and a former hedge fund manager, said during a segment Monday.
 And GameStop could be just the start.
 "It's insane."